Peracense: Description

 This fortress consists of three concentric enclosures set on red sandstone outcrops (micaceous of buntsandstein), which were partially chopped and modified to improve the defense.
 This sandstone (Rodeno), as megaliths, as ashlar, or as masonry walls settled with lime mortars or gypsum, is the mainly used material in the construction of the walls on this fortress.
 The wood was used to a lesser extent and always in beams and putlogs.
 The natural and intricate terrain secured the defense of the east and north flanks, and for that reason is why the Keep Tower (Torre del Homenaje) is erected in this area.
 On the west and south sides of the castle two high and thick walls with battlement were built.
 In the first enclosure, still remain two central elements of the castle: a cistern and two towers.
 In the second square, enclosed by an imposing wall three meters thick built at right angles, with a side of 70 and another 40 meters, the Weapon Square was established.

 Condition

 The Castle has been extensively renovated.
 This restoration has brought life to a building that was mortally wounded, and had to be largely rebuilt.
 What was before was more than significant, and restorers had complete and original testimony of every part of the castle, for example the battlements.

 The castle has a museum with replicas of many archaeological pieces collected in the excavations, and has a souvenir shop expressly designed for the castle, open to the public since the early days of July 2002.

-Visits

-For further information, visit Peracense's Town Hall.